Why is asthma a pain in the neck?

 • Symptoms that improve as breathing improves

-• Reduce tension in overworked breathing muscles
+• Releasing tension in overactive neck and chest muscles

-• Improve rib and thoracic mobility
+• Improving rib and thoracic spine mobility

 Want to know more?